 Other rest and recovery activities to build a bigger chest:

-Apart from having a rest period between and after a workout, there are numerous other essential things required to relax your body.
-These includes:
+Apart from having a rest period between and after a workout, many other essential things you may do to relax your body.
+These include:

 Hydrate Yourself: Make sure you are always hydrated.
 To many people, it may sound brazen, but it is a critical piece of the puzzle.
 Not only keep yourself hydrated throughout the day but hydrate yourself, especially after a training session.